-MPPA 5310: Policy Development and Implementation
+MPPA 5310 : Policy Development and Implementation

 This course emphasizes the importance of a working knowledge of public-sector policymaking and the analysis of public policy problems in order to understand how public policy is formulated, decided upon, and implemented, and the impact that the political, economic, cultural and bureaucratic context has on the policymaking process and outcomes.
 Emphasis is on agenda setting, program design, and implementation.
+Credits 3.0 a) This course addresses public sector policy and program evaluation through examination of methodological considerations for design, data collection, analysis, and dissemination.
+The course emphasizes the history of evaluation, the social indicators movement, the politics of program evaluation, goal identification, performance measurement, methods of analysis, participants in the evaluation process, and the problems with partisanship.

-MPPA 5311: Program Evaluation in Public Management
+MPPA 5311 : Program Evaluation in Public Management